-This innovative module now makes MGI the first Cargo Community System (CCS) provider in the world to offer integrated blockchain technology in their new Cargo Intelligent System, Ci5.
+This innovative module now makes MGI the first Port Community System (PCS) provider in the world to offer integrated blockchain technology in their new Cargo Intelligent System, Ci5.
 Transactions that generate goods tracking statuses are verified through a consortium validation system made up of the system’s clients.

 In practical terms, for imports, Ci5’s Final Release, which authorizes the release of goods from the shipping terminal, is obtained when the Shipping Release, Forwarder Release and Customs Release statuses are validated.
 These statuses have been “blockchained” in Ci5 so that they are obtained through the consortium, which acts as a trusted third party.
 Each event that creates a new status is therefore tracked and cannot be altered or falsified.
 This way, through Ci5, blockchain technology adds an additional tracking and security layer for supply chain events.